Maxime22/WorkPlay/README.md

 make android
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ shortly provided you have set up your emulator correctly.

 ### For IOS